thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 *More or less by order of urgency*
-* remove umap as a dimension reducing technique, keep it only for plotting and import it at the last moment
 * removing the overlap between due and rated cards is actually a bad idea
 * rename stride into "queue_window"
 * add a "deck_settings" mode that fetches the number of max reviews per day and use it as "target_deck_size"